How to Switch Teachers in Elementary School (It’s Not As Easy as You Think)

 - homework load

-Parents don’t always recognize how significant these changes are to a child.
+Parents don’t always recognize how impactful a new learning environment can be for a child, and it’s not always a better change.
 Moving them to a different class should be a last resort.
 Children with behavioral challenges have an especially hard time with major transitions.

 Once you have a sense for whether or not your child would like to move classes, do NOT promise anything, and encourage your child to continue being respectful, compliant and hard working.